 Online Functional Medicine For Chronic Stress Management

 A major factor in your ability to have a body and mind that works well is the effect stress has on you.
-It is doubtful that you can avoid stress in your life, and we don’t recommend you go looking for it.
+It is doubtful that you can avoid stress in your life.
 Since stress is inevitable, how you manage it is crucial.
-There are 2 kinds of stress: short and long‒term.
-It’s the long‒term stress that is so destructive.🌪
+There are 2 kinds of stress: short and longterm.
+It’s the longterm stress that is so destructive and this is where a functional medicine approach is very helpful.

-Dr. Terry knows that stressful situations and poor lifestyle choices can lead to physical pain and mental anguish that is cumulatively stored in your body.
-De‒stressing is an effective way to prevent your bodily systems from becoming overwhelmed and under‒supported.
+Dr. Terry knows that stressful situations and poor lifestyle choices can lead to physical pain and imbalances in brain chemistry that can lead to depression and anxiety.
+This can easily be cumulatively stored in your body.
+Destressing is an effective way to prevent your bodily systems from becoming overwhelmed and undersupported.
 Feeling overwhelmed, overworked, or overburdened in life?
-Discover holistic stress management in Conifer, CO to restore your balance and energy. ☀️
+Discover a functional medicine approach to stress management and restore your balance and energy.

 What is Stress Management?